immolas/sd-scenario-tree/README.md

 parsing-expression grammar for parsing the lines as a tree, as well as for more advanced features that the script includes, for example variable substitution.

+While it started out as an easier way for me to construct prompts for a sequence of images, it has grown to include more advanced features, such as variable substitution and broadcasting.
+It also has a few personal quality-of-life additions, such as being able to save previously entered prompt lists, retaining the base prompt/negative prompt, to copy the saved prompts into the base boxes, and to remember the last-generated scenario in case I forgot to save it.

 ### Basic Usage